JanaMus/Augusta/docs/User guide.rst

 GRN and BN inference using RNA-Seq
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""
-`RNASeq_to_SBML` is the main function for inferring both networks using RNA-Seq dataset as an input.
+`RNASeq_to_BN` is the main function for inferring both networks (GRN and BN) using RNA-Seq dataset as an input.

 Usage:

 .. code-block:: python

-   >>> Augusta.RNASeq_to_BN(count_table_input, promoter_length, genbank_file_input, normalization_type)
+   >>> Augusta.RNASeq_to_BN(count_table_input, promoter_length, genbank_file_input, normalization_type, motifs_max_time)

 *Note: count_table_input is the only indispensable input, the remaining ones are optional.*
 *Not providing GenBank file results in only inferring GRN by computing mutual information.
-Further steps such as verification and BN inference would be skipped.*
+Further steps such as count table normalization, GRN validation (TFBM and DBs search), and Cell Collective DB search would be skipped.*

 GRN inference using RNA-Seq